Blog

 Technical Skills Needed | Significant.
 Deep knowledge of design tools and coding is essential. | None.
 All you need is your idea, explained in plain English. |

-Iteration & Feedback | Slow & Expensive.
-Changes require going back to designers and coders. | Instant & Free.
-Refine your description and see changes in real-time. |
+Iteration & Feedback | Slow & expensive.
+Changes require going back to designers and coders. | Instant.
+Refine your description and see changes in real time. |

-Defining Your App's Core Purpose
+Define Your App's Core Purpose

 Your first job is to distill that big vision into a single, sharp problem statement.
 What is the one core issue your app will solve?
-This isn't just an academic exercise; it's your north star.
-Every single decision you make from here on out will be measured against it.
+This is your north star, and every decision you make from here will be measured against it.
+Formalizing your mission this way stops you from getting distracted by cool-sounding features that do not serve your main goal.

 From Problem to MVP Requirements

-Let’s imagine we’re building a simple task management app.
+Say we are building a simple task management app.
 The core problem might be: "Busy professionals struggle to track and prioritize daily tasks across multiple projects."
+From that single sentence, we can pull out the must-have functions:

 User Authentication: People need a secure way to sign up and log in to manage their own tasks.

-Task Creation: The absolute core function is adding a new task with a title and maybe a due date.
+Task Creation: The core function is adding a new task with a title and maybe a due date.

 Task Viewing: A simple list to see what needs to be done.

-Task Completion: A way to mark a task "done" and get it out of the way.
+Task Completion: A way to mark a task done and get it out of the way.

-Documenting The Core User Journey
+Documenting the Core User Journey

 Onboarding: The user signs up with an email and password.